oslabs-beta/LambdaPeeler/README.md

 1. Navigate to your IAM dashboard on your AWS account.

 ## Contributing
 Contributions are the foundation of the Open Source Community, fostering an environment where developers can openly share, collaborate, and ignite inspiration!
 Your contributions, whatever you decide to offer, are deeply valued and welcomed.
 Please create a fork of the dev branch and create a feature branch on your own repo.
-Please make all pull request from your feature branch into LambdaPeeler's dev branch.
+Make all pull request from your feature branch into LambdaPeeler's dev branch.
 Also feel free to open an issue!

 **Features to Add**
 - Users can currently connect functions to layers on the layers tab but not the other way around on the functions tab